 Clean, unpolluted air is considered to have good air quality.
 Air pollutants come from a variety of sources, including vehicles, planes, ships, backyard fires, wildfires, and industrial and manufacturing activities.
 As the air becomes polluted, humans suffer from its health effects.
 It also has negative impacts on plants and on the environment.

-What is an airshed & how does weather affect it?
+What is an airshed and how does weather affect it?

-An airshed is generally described as an area where the movement of air, and air pollutants, can be hindered by local geographical features such as mountains and by weather conditions.
+An airshed is an area where the movement of air, and air pollutants, can be hindered by local geographical features such as mountains and by weather conditions.
 The most obvious example in British Columbia is a mountain valley.

 A temperature inversion occurs when the air near the surface of the earth is cooler than the warmer air above.
 The cooler air is heavier and will not mix with the warmer air.
 This happens most often during calm, stagnant conditions.
 During an inversion, pollutants concentrate in the lower, cooler air and remain trapped within the air that we breathe.